usdot-jpo-ode/wzdx/spec-content/enumerated-types/HybridSignDynamicMessageFunction.md

 ## Values
 Value | Description
 --- | ---
-`speed-limit` | The hybrid sign message is displaying a speed limit.
+`speed-limit` | The message is a speed limit.
-`travel-time` | The hybrid sign message is displaying a travel time.
+`travel-time` | The message is a travel time.
-`other` | The hybrid sign message message function is not one of the other options described by this enumerated type.
+`other` | The hybrid sign message function is not one of the other options described by this enumerated type.

 ## Used By
 Property | Object